sec-edgar/sec-edgar/.github/CONTRIBUTING.md

-# Contributing to SECEdgar
+# Contributing to secedgar

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to SECEdgar.
+The following is a set of guidelines for contributing to secedgar.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents
 [How Can I Contribute](#how-can-i-contribute)